 "Sth.
-The animal should not be needilessly in'rudea between the hours of feedbe accounted for by their greater quiet. irritable and impatient of restraint while feeding, such as turkeys and geese, are found to take on fat rapidly when confined in rooms, and only fed at stated hours by hand.
-There is no surer proof that a pig is doing well, than to see him tening should never be alarmed, never rapidly driven never be fed at unseasonable hours, and above all things, never be allowed to want for food."
+The animal should not be needilessly in'rudea between the hours of feedtug .--- All creatures fatten much faster in he dark than in the light, a fact only to be accounted for by their greater quiet. irritable and impatient of restraint while feeding, such as turkeys and geese, are found to take on fat rapidly when confined in rooms, and only fed at stated hours by hand.
+There is no surer proof eat his meal quickly and then retire to his bed, to sleep or cogitate until the hour tening should never be alarmed, never rapidly driven never be fed at unseasonable hours, and above all things, never be allowed to want for food."